Learn how to get kids reading with digital reading tools, reading games, learning apps and information in blogs, social

 What a Trip!
 Digital reading has affected how teaching activities are conducted.
 Word-processing and computer-related technologies have overtaken pen, paper and books in schools, at work and at home.

 Perfect getaway?
 Educational programs can be used at home.
 Some apps have portals.
 Parents can track children's reading rates.
 Other apps let kids publish their own books, make voice recordings and showcase performances.

 Fishing style?
 Children are attracted to tech action and interaction.
 Animations, magical experiences and user choices offered by technology lure them.
-This subtle involvement in the reading process builds confidence.
+Subtle game-like victories build confidence for the reading process.

 Crossing over?
 Interesting sounds may spark interest.
 Audio books are especially useful when disability prevents turning pages of physical books.
 A child, who is not ready to read a book, also can listen to one being read.

 Back from the Future?
 Kids savor hot subjects and favorite characters.
 Readiness and interest improve with enjoyable activities.
 They learn how to hold books, read texts left to right, right to left, vertically or horizontally.

 Line of Duty?
 State-of-the art advancements put ongoing responsibility on students, parents and educators to stay abreast of trending hardware, software and applications.
 Students, parents and educators can collaborate.

 All the moves?
 Hands-on activities involving group sharing of resources and information are contagious.
 With or without technology, they invite participation and collaboration.
 Encouraging feedback creates a buzz.

 Play along?
 Reading Mentoring expands teamwork into the academic territory.
 Most children have access to cell phones for remote participation.
 Tablets or computers are not needed for most learning apps.

 Combat Zone?
 Tool users must exercise caution.
 The Journal of Developmental and Behavioral Pediatrics released a study raising serious ethical and consumer protection issues involving apps for young children.